Senior School

 Co-curricular programs in Year 11 include the Year 11 Careers Day and the Year 11 Formal.
 These programs aim at strengthening the students’ sense of community and developing their aspirations towards future careers.

-YEAR 12
+YEAR 12 – Leading With Pride

-In Year 12 VCE, the Balwyn High School students study five subjects, including English, for a total of 10 VCE Units throughout the year.
+In Year 12 VCE, Balwyn High School students study five subjects, including English, for a total of 10 VCE Units throughout the year.
 The ability to set personal goals, develop healthy and sustainable routines and prepare for examinations are essential skills that are addressed throughout the year.

 Students undertaking the VCE Vocational Major program in Year 12 continue with their units in Literacy, Numeracy, Work Related Skills and Personal Development Skills, alongside their choice in some VET and VCE units.